Xaxis/peer-sock/README.md

 4. Run `nodemon` or `node server.js`
 5. Go to your local web server's path where peer-sock is located (e.g. `localhost/peer-sock/test/test.html`).
 6. Open your browsers console log and open up another instance of `test.html`.
-7. Modify away to meet your projects needs.
+7. Modify away to meet your project's data channel needs.

 It's worth noting that this implementation of peer-sock uses socket.io for its signaling channel (the bit that exchanges communication details) before forming the peer-to-peer connection. `peer-sock.js` allows its signaling channel